Back to School: 6 Top Tips to help your child get ready for school - Love Writing Co.

 A few weeks before school starts, try to re-establish their morning routine to prevent those stressful mornings when they are back to school.

-• Make lunch together the day before.
-This is a great way to get children involved in their day-to-day activities.
+• Making lunch together the day before is a great way to get children involved in their day-to-day activities.
 Allowing them to choose what they would like to eat for lunch allows them to feel important, engaged, listened to and in control when at school.
 Plus, it does wonders for avoiding those “I don't want to eat it!” tears..
 We’ve all been there, ha!

-• Give it a try to lay out the uniform neatly the night before school.
+• Give a try at laying out uniform neatly the night before school.
 Not only will this help you keep everything neat and tidy with a prepared environment, but also eliminates those early morning panics of “where is that!?!
 This means you can walk out of the house every morning on a positive note!

 Getting enough sleep is important for a child to do well at school.
 Children who do not get enough sleep can have difficulty concentrating which can then impact learning.
 Sleep is critical!